-- F. Unauthorized discharges.
-Except in compliance with this permit or another permit issued by the permit-issuing authority or the Department of Environmental Quality, it shall be unlawful for any person to: - 1.
-Discharge into state waters sewage, industrial wastes, other wastes, or any noxious or deleterious substances; or - 2.
-Otherwise alter the physical, chemical or biological properties of such state waters and make them detrimental to the public health, or to animal or aquatic life, or to the use of such waters for domestic or industrial consumption, or for recreation, or for other uses. - G. Reports of unauthorized discharges.
-Any permittee who discharges or causes or allows a discharge of sewage, industrial waste, other wastes or any noxious or deleterious substance into or upon state waters in violation of Section III F, or who discharges or causes or allows a discharge that may reasonably be expected to enter state waters in violation of Section III F, shall notify the department, the Department of Environmental Quality, and the permit-issuing authority of the discharge immediately upon discovery of the discharge, but in no case later than 24 hours after said discovery.
+F. Unauthorized stormwater discharges.
+Pursuant to § 10.1-603.2:2 A of the Code of Virginia, except in compliance with a permit issued by the permit-issuing authority, it shall be unlawful to cause a stormwater discharge from a construction activity.

+G. Reports of unauthorized discharges.
+Any operator who discharges or causes or allows a discharge of sewage, industrial waste, other wastes or any noxious or deleterious substance or a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110 (2002), 40 CFR Part 117 (2002), or 40 CFR Part 302 (2002) that occurs during a 24-hour period into or upon state waters or who discharges or causes or allows a discharge that may reasonably be expected to enter state waters, shall notify the Department of Environmental Quality of the discharge immediately upon discovery of the discharge, but in no case later than within 24 hours after said discovery.
 A written report of the unauthorized discharge shall be submitted to the department, the Department of Environmental Quality, and the permit-issuing authority within five days of discovery of the discharge.
-The written report shall contain: - 1.
-A description of the nature and location of the discharge; - 2.
-The cause of the discharge; - 3.
-The date on which the discharge occurred; - 4.
-The length of time that the discharge continued; - 5.
-The volume of the discharge; - 6.
-If the discharge is continuing, how long it is expected to continue; - 7.
-If the discharge is continuing, what the expected total volume of the discharge will be; and - 8.
-Any steps planned or taken to reduce, eliminate and prevent a recurrence of the present discharge or any future discharges not authorized by this permit.
+The written report shall contain:

+1. A description of the nature and location of the discharge;

+2. The cause of the discharge;

+3. The date on which the discharge occurred;

+4. The length of time that the discharge continued;

+5. The volume of the discharge;

+6. If the discharge is continuing, how long it is expected to continue;

+7. If the discharge is continuing, what the expected total volume of the discharge will be; and

+8. Any steps planned or taken to reduce, eliminate and prevent a recurrence of the present discharge or any future discharges not authorized by this permit.